- How do I access CIAP offsite?

 No, you can access CIAP from within a NSW Health facility without needing to sign in.

-If you are at a NSW Health facility and do not have seamless access to the CIAP resources, please report this directly to the CIAP helpdesk on 1800 824 279 or through SARA.
+If you are at a NSW Health facility and do not have seamless access to the CIAP resources, please report this directly through SARA.

 - Am I able to access CIAP while on extended leave?